 Research Interests

 My main areas of study are SocioEconophysics, Post-Quantum Cryptography.
-Quantum Computing, Quantum Gravity, Astrophysics, Magnetohydrodynamics, Aerospace, Nanobiology, and Unsolved Problems in Math and Physics.
+Quantum Computing, Quantum Gravity, Astrophysics, and Unsolved Problems in Math and Physics.

 Some problems I have been working on include the Riemann Hypothesis, P=NP, Quantum Gravity, the Black Hole Information Paradox, Orch-Or theory, and the Existence of Smoothness problem of Turbulence.

-I have attended UC Berkeley, Louisiana State University, California State University, and I have worked at a Research and Development subsidiary of Boeing, Banks, Meta, the NSA, Blue Origin, startups, on the US Anti-Ballistic Missile Defense system, and am currently employed at Microsoft.
+I have attended UC Berkeley, Louisiana State University, California State University, and I have worked at Banks, Meta, startups, on th system, have been cited by leading scientists at the World Economics Forum, and have been recently employed at Microsoft.

 Portfolio